Written by Andrew Wong

 Background

 Over the past 20 years, the possibilities for packaging to “do more” began to emerge, and technology innovations were developed to support evolving outcomes.
-The applications for intelligent, or smart, healthcare packaging quickly grew.1
+The applications for intelligent, or smart packaging, quickly grew.1

-“Active” packaging, one of the first types of intelligent packaging, includes specific components built directly into a package or as a separate component, with the purpose of enhancing the performance of the overall packaging system.
-Examples include labels that contain special inks that shift colour with defined temperature changes, or desiccant packets that absorb moisture to extend the shelf life of products.
+“Active packaging,” one of the first types of smart packaging, includes specific components built directly into a package or as a separate component, with the purpose of enhancing the performance of the overall packaging system.
+Examples include labels that contain special inks that shift color with defined temperature changes or desiccant packets that absorb moisture to extend the shelf life of products.

 Common examples of optically connected packaging used widely today include Universal Product Code (UPC) barcodes and Quick Response (QR) codes.
 Both contain information that can be optically scanned, such as Stock Keeping Unit (SKU) data that is registered and stored for managing stock and initiating action in the supply chain.
 QR codes can also contain text, like URLs, and trigger a webpage to open on a smartphone or tablet.

-The IoT is the convergence of technologies, analytics, sensors, and systems to control and track physical objects.
-When healthcare packaging is intelligently connected to the IoT, it can be tracked from a manufacturing facility to the person consuming the product.
-Through this connection, valuable data can be collected that enables not only a better understanding of the product but also patient and consumer behaviour.
+The IoT in packaging is the convergence of technologies, analytics, sensors, and systems to control and track physical objects.
+When healthcare packaging is intelligently connected to the IoT in packaging, it can be tracked from a manufacturing facility to the person consuming the product.
+Through this connection, valuable data can be collected that enables not only a better understanding of the product but also patient and consumer behavior.

-Consider the power of intelligent packaging connected to the IoT as it reports its own location and status in the supply chain.
+Consider the power of smart packaging connected to the IoT in packaging as it reports its own location and status in the pharmaceutical supply chain.
 Is it moving, or in storage?
 If the latter, how long has it been idle?
-What environmental conditions did the product experience on its journey and did they alter the quality of the product?
+What environmental conditions did the product experience on its journey, and did they alter the quality of the product?
 The answers to these questions are invaluable for drug developers, product managers, and supply chain specialists.

-This barely scratches the surface on ways intelligent packaging connected to the IoT can help healthcare product producers, and volumes could be written on its limitless applications.
+This barely scratches the surface on ways smart packaging connected to the IoT in packaging can help healthcare product producers, and volumes could be written on its limitless applications.
 However, not every product is a good fit for connected packaging.
-In the next section, I will offer a framework to help you determine if, and what form of intelligent packaging is the right choice for your product.
+In the next section, I will offer a framework to help you determine if, and what form of smart packaging is the right choice for your product.

 Learn more about the Internet of Things (IoT) and how it applies to packaging in this video